-No boot device available - The computer cannot find the boot device.
-If the hard drive is your boot device, ensure that the drive is installed, properly seated, and partitioned as a boot device.
+No boot device available - The computer cannot find the hard drive.
+If the hard drive is your boot device, ensure that the drive is installed, properly seated, and partitioned as a boot device

 No boot sector on hard drive - The operating system may be corrupted.
-Contact Dell (see Contacting Dell)
+Contact Dell (see Contacting Dell).

 No timer tick interrupt - A chip on the system board may be malfunctioning.
-Run the System Set tests in the Dell Diagnostics (see Dell Diagnostics)
+Run the System Set tests in the Dell Diagnostics (see Dell Diagnostics).

 Not enough memory or resources.
 Exit some programs and try again - You have too many programs open.
-Close all windows and open the program that
+Close all windows and open the program that you want to use.